berithpy/ekumenlabs.github.io/README.md

 middleman deploy
 ```

 If you need to fix something directly on the `master` branch, you can do it.
-The website shows what's in the `master` branch after all.
+The website reflects what is in the `master` branch.

 ```
 git checkout master